fedora-infra/mote/README.md

 ### About

-møte allows the Fedora community to search and explore IRC meetings.
+møte is an interface to MeetBot logs that allows the Fedora community to search and explore IRC meetings.
 More information on meetings can be found [here](https://fedoraproject.org/wiki/Meeting_channel).

+møte organises and serves meetings as a drop-in replacement, without needing any modification to the MeetBot plugin itself.

 ### Using møte